PATRICK GUTHRIE, AIA, NCARB

 Patrick Guthrie received his architecture degree from California Polytechnic State University in 1991 with an emphasis on adaptive use of existing buildings, a thread that has been woven throughout his professional career.

 Patrick’s passion for the built environment extends beyond his work life.
-He has been on the board of the New England Chapter of Architectural Historians since 1996, the Arlington Historical Commission since 2005 and the Arlington Preservation Fund since 2008 where he was named President in 2015.
-He is a director of the Association for Preservation Technology, Northeast Chapter, and serves on the Facilities Committee of the Arlington Center for the Arts.
+He has been on the Arlington Historical Commission since 2005 and the Arlington Preservation Fund since 2008 where he was named President in 2015.
+He is a director of the Association for Preservation Technology, Northeast Chapter, and serves as co-chair of the board of the Arlington Center for the Arts where he is also the board representative to the building committee.

 He is a registered architect with licenses in Massachusetts and Rhode Island.